Jesus spent His last days in Bethany over the ridge of the Mount of Olives away from the city. Bethphage sits at the top of Mt. Olive.

 During the last days of Jesus’ life he crossed over the brook of Kidron, back and forth, going from Bethany to Jerusalem and teaching in the temple.

-To travel from Jerusalem to Bethany is a Sabbath Day’s journey or about two miles.
-Jesus rode into Jerusalem on a Sabbath Day as they threw palm leaves in His path welcoming Him as their King and Messiah.
-It was the same day the Priests were selecting a Passover lamb.
+To travel from Jerusalem to Bethany is a Sabbath Day’s journey, or about two miles.
+Jesus rode into Jerusalem on a Sabbath Day as they threw palm leaves in His path, welcoming Him as their King and Messiah.
+It was the same day the Priests were selecting a Passover lamb for Passover.

 For three days they inspected the Passover lamb for spot or blemish.
 For those same three days Jesus taught in the temple as He was also inspected for spot or blemish in His teachings.

-Two days before Passover, Monday evening, Jesus ate at Simon the leper’s house where Simon, a Pharisee, was displeased that Mary Magdalene was present because she was a “sinner”.
+Two days before Passover, Monday evening, Jesus ate at Simon the leper’s house, where Simon (called Simon the leper), a Pharisee, was displeased that Mary Magdalene was present because she was a “sinner”.
 Mary then broke a bottle of costly herbs and spices and anointed Jesus for His death.
 Jesus had told the disciples many times He would be arrested and killed but they didn’t comprehend it; However, Mary Magdalene did.
 She cried as she washed His feet with her tears and dried them with her hair.

-Interestingly enough, the Pharisees who had Jesus arrested at night, those who took Him to Pilate at the gentile Pratorium refused to go in because they did not want to be “unclean” for the Passover, not understanding that the Passover Lamb was in the Pratorium.
+Interestingly enough, the Pharisees who had Jesus arrested at night, those who took Him to Pilate at the Gentile Pratorium, refused to go into the trial, because they did not want to be “unclean” for the Passover, not understanding that the Passover Lamb was already in the Pratorium.

 Below the Roman calendar: On Nisan 10 the Jews were instructed through Moses to select the Passover lamb and to kill it on Nisan 14.